A Digital Nomad Budget: One Year in South America

 This page contains affiliate links.
 Please read our disclosure for more info.

-To celebrate the launch of our free ebook South America Highlights, it’s South America Week on Never Ending Voyage.
+It’s South America Week on Never Ending Voyage!
 We’ve compiled the favourite destinations on the continent of 31 experienced travellers and today we share exactly how much we spent during our one year in South America.

 We began our new life as digital nomads in South America in March 2010 and spent a year travelling slowly up through the continent.
 Although we have shared our expenses before this is the first time we’ve included Colombia and presented the total expenses in one place.